ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/fencing.rst

    .. code-block:: none

-      # cibadmin --create --scope resources --xml-file stonith.xml
+      # cibadmin --create --scope resources --xml-file fencing.xml

 #.
-Set ``stonith-enabled`` to true:
+Set ``fencing-enabled`` to true:

    .. code-block:: none

-      # crm_attribute --type crm_config --name stonith-enabled --update true
+      # crm_attribute --type crm_config --name fencing-enabled --update true

 #.
-Once the stonith resource is running, you can test it by executing the
+Once the fencing resource is running, you can test it by executing the
    following, replacing ``$NODE_NAME`` with the name of the node to fence (although you might want to stop the cluster on that machine first):